 D. Intermodal Transfer Facilities

-3. Grand Central Terminal (42nd Street between Park and Lexington Avenues).
+3. Grand Central Terminal (42nd Street between Park and Lexington Avenues): Metro-North

 MTA New York City Transit welcomes the opportunity to provide AAR paratransit service to eligible visitors to New York City.
 In advance of your visit to our city, you must send NYC Transit a copy of your paratransit ID card (front and back) or other equivalent paratransit eligibility documentation issued by the city or town in which you reside.
 If you don’t have these documents, you must submit proof of residency outside New York City and proof of disability.
 A legible, dated letter noting your disability and signed by a doctor or rehabilitation professional is acceptable proof.
 In addition, we need the following information:

-1. Name, birth date, home address, telephone, cell phone and business telephone
+1. Name, birth date, and home address as well as telephone, cell phone and business telephone number/s

-2. Your address and telephone number in New York City (include cross streets)
+2. Your address and telephone number in New York City (including cross streets)

-3. Emergency contact (name and telephone) in New York City
+3. Emergency contact (name and telephone numbers) in New York City

 4. Whether you will travel with a Personal Care Attendant (PCA), a guest, or both